sahilsian/Iced-Latte-ecommerce/README.md

 [MIT](LICENSE)

-In other words, you can use the code for private and commercial purposes with an author attribution (by including the original license file or mentioning the Club 🎩).
+In other words, you can use the code for private and commercial purposes with an author attribution (by including the original license file or mentioning the Iced-Latte project).

 ## 📞 Contact (Community and Support)